FarmasiaVR/farmasia-vr/README.md

 ### Test controls

 To play the game without a VR headset, select the XR player in the Unity scene and enable `XR Device Simulator`.
-Please refer to Unity documentation for a detailed decription of the controls.
+The controls should be visible on the screen

 ## Contributors